slamethendry/TinyRocket/README.md

 │       └── doc.astro
 │       └── search.astro
 │       └── privacy.md
+│       └── rss.xml.ts
 │       └── blog/
 │           └── [...page].astro
 │           └── few_sample_posts.md
 └── astro.config.mjs
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
+Astro looks for `.astro` or `.mdx` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 Any static assets, like images, are placed in the `public/` directory.